 Explore our tutorials on how to use SpreadsheetConverter.
 Learn how to build live web pages from Excel spreadsheets, and create online forms that integrate with your web server or our form-to-Inbox services.

 These tutorials are mainly intended to help new users to get started with the product.
 If you have any questions that aren’t covered by the tutorials, you’re always welcome to contact our Help Desk and they will do their best to get you started.

-If you’re looking for examples on how to solve various business problems with SpreadsheetConverter, visit our Examples library.
+If you’re looking for examples of how to solve various business problems with SpreadsheetConverter, visit our Examples library.

 Starting with a simple Excel spreadsheet, it’s easy to create a simple sales tax calculator web page that looks the same and calculates the same as the spreadsheet.
 We’ll then publish the web page on the web and add the calculator to an existing web page in WordPress.

 For some data types, using a graphical widget is so much easier than just entering numbers and letters.
 Instead of “Yes”, tick a checkbox.
-Choose within a list of valid choices in a dropdown menu.
+Choose from a list of valid choices in a drop-down menu.
 Use calendars to pick a date.
 Let us show you how graphical widgets make your web calculator easier to use.

 The best way to visualize data is often with a chart.
 This tutorial shows you how to use a chart with your web calculator.
 The live chart in the web page updates automatically when the values in the data table are changed.